 A Perceptual Map in Market Positioning

 A perceptual map is used to show consumer perception of certain brands.
-The map allows you to identify how competitors are positioned relative to you and identify opportunities in the marketplace.
+The map allows you to identify how competitors are positioned relative to you and to identify opportunities in the marketplace.

-For example, an example of consumers perception of price and quality of brands in the automobile industry are mapped below:
+An example of consumers perception of price and quality of brands in the automobile industry are mapped below: